France is proud of its secularism. But struggles grow in this approach to faith, school, integration

 France is proud of its secularism.
 But struggles grow in this approach to faith, school, integrationShow all 22

-Brought into the international spotlight by the ban on hijabs for French athletes at the upcoming Paris Olympics, France’s unique approach to “laïcité” — loosely translated as “secularism” — has been increasingly stirring controversy from schools to sports fields across the country.
+Brought into the international spotlight by the ban on hijabs for French athletes at the upcoming Paris Olympics, France’s unique approach to “laïcité” — loosely translated as “secularism” — has been increasingly stirring controversy across the country.

 The struggle cuts to the core of how France approaches not only the place of religion in public life, but also the integration of its mostly immigrant-origin Muslim population, Western Europe’s largest.

-Perhaps the most contested ground is public schools, where visible signs of faith are barred under policies seeking to foster a shared sense of national unity.
+Perhaps the most contested ground is public schools, where visible signs of faith are barred under policies seeking to foster national unity.
 That includes the headscarves some Muslim women want to wear for piety and modesty, even as others fight them as a symbol of oppression.

 “It has become a privilege to be allowed to practice our religion,” said Majda Ould Ibbat, who was considering leaving Marseille, France’s second-largest city, until she discovered a private Muslim school, Ibn Khaldoun, where her children could both freely live their faith and flourish academically.